Fundraising and Nonprofit Organization Management

 Finance nonprofit organization growth for financial stability?

-A conversation about diversifying small nonprofit organization funding for success A leader of an organization came to me a few days ago with a problem many small nonprofits face.
-With a staff of about five and almost no staff time or financial resources to spare, this leader wanted to move the organization into new areas [...]
+A conversation about diversifying small nonprofit organization funding for success A leader of a nonprofit organization came to me a few days ago with a problem many small nonprofits face.
+With a staff of about five and almost no staff time or financial resources to spare, this leader wanted to move the organization into new […]

-A successful association leader and I were visiting recently when the topic of “charismatic” nonprofit executives came up.
-We discussed seeing numerous employment ads for executive director where in almost every one “charismatic” seemed to be the key qualification sought.
+Don’t confuse leadership with charisma A successful association leader and I were visiting recently when the topic of “charismatic” nonprofit executives and leadership came up.
+We discussed seeing numerous employment ads for executive leadership where in almost every one “charismatic” seemed to be the key qualification sought.
 It was a timely discussion.
-I mentioned a recent conversation with an executive recruiter.
-The [...]
+I mentioned a […]

 Charity fundraising auction event: seven hints for success

-fundraising art - manatees - katie dobson cundiff
+fundraising auction art - manatees - katie dobson cundiff

 I received a request from a journalist for my top six hints for a successful charity fundraising auction.
 I told her my recommendations would vary a bit based on the size of fundraising auction and whether the host was managing with volunteers or had hired the services of professional event managers to run part or [...]